thecmdrunner/thecmdrunner/README.md

 - 🚀  I'm currently working on a [Blog and Dev Profile](http://localhost:3000) _powered by NextJs & Hugo_.

-- 🧠  **Here's what am I currently learning:**
+- 🧠  **Here's what I want to learn this year:**
-  1. Making websites with Next.js and Tailwind
+  1. Making great websites experiences using Next.js, Tailwind, [Remotion](https://remotion.dev) and ofcourse [OpenAI](https://openai.com)
-  2. Integrating Blender models in React with [Three.js](https://threejs.org/)
+  2. Interactive Blender models in React with [Three.js](https://threejs.org)
-  3. Making videos programatically in [Remotion](https://remotion.dev/)

 - 🤝  We can collaborate on:

-  1. Making videos with dynamic data that update in realtime, like [this Intro](https://fireship-remotion-intro.vercel.app/) for [Fireship's](https://www.youtube.com/@Fireship) Code Report.
+  1. Making videos with dynamic data that update in realtime, like [SlidesGPT](https://www.slidesgpt.pro) for AI presentation-styled videos, and [this Intro](https://fireship-remotion-intro.vercel.app/) for [Fireship's](https://www.youtube.com/@Fireship) Code Report.

 - ❤️ I love paying attention to every aspect of life.